Dynamic disks have a lot of advantages over basic disks. They allow you to improve performance with a striped volume...

 across multiple disks and give you the option to extend a volume to include unused space on other dynamic disks within the system.

-In spite of all of these benefits however, there are situations when you should reconsider converting a basic disk into a dynamic disk.
+In spite of these benefits, there are situations when you should reconsider converting a basic disk into a dynamic disk.

 If you're running a multi-boot configuration on a computer, you should not convert basic disks to dynamic disks.
-Windows XP, Windows Vista and Windows 2000 all support dynamic disks; however, you will cause problems if you upgrade a basic disk to a dynamic disk if you have all of these operating systems installed on the same machine.
+Although Windows 2000 through Windows 10 all support dynamic disks, you will cause problems if you convert to dynamic disk from basic disk if you have more than one Windows operating system installed on the same machine.

 Using legacy operating systems

-As strange as it may seem, there are situations in which you can not convert a drive on a laptop to dynamic.
+As strange as it may seem, there are situations in which you cannot convert a drive on a laptop to dynamic.
 This limitation does not exist in Vista, but XP does prevent you from converting laptop drives to dynamic.
 Keep in mind though that this limitation is tied into the Advanced Configuration and Power Interface (ACPI) architecture.
 Therefore, if you have a really old laptop that is not ACPI compliant you can probably get away with converting a basic disk to a dynamic disk through Windows XP.